Family members of WP holders who are Economic Class PR applicants or chosen by a province [R205(c)(ii) – C49] – Canadian interest – IMP

 Principal foreign national

-The principal foreign national is the first foreign national parent in the family unit who obtained a work permit.
+The principal foreign national is the first foreign national in the couple who has submitted an application for a permanent residence and applied for and obtained a work permit.

-In assessing eligibility for a family member open work permit, the principal foreign national continues to remain the principal parent in the family unit.
+In assessing eligibility for a family member open work permit, the principal foreign national continues to remain the principal in the couple and cannot obtain a spousal open work permit under R205(c) off of the spousal open work permit of their spouse.

-For example, if the principal foreign national is the holder of a work permit issued based on a LMIA and the dependent spouse obtains an open work permit under LMIA exemption code C41 as the spouse of a high-skilled worker, the principal foreign national cannot quit their job under the LMIA-based work permit and obtain a work permit in the low-skilled spousal category (code C47) on the basis of their spouse’s C41 open work permit and employment in a TEER category 4 or 5 occupation.
+For example, if the principal foreign national is the holder of a bridging open work permit issued under the administrative code A75 and the dependent spouse obtains an open work permit under LMIA exemption code C49 as the spouse of a worker who is a permanent resident applicant, and the spouse is working in an employment in a TEER category 4 or 5 occupation, the principal foreign national cannot obtain an openwork permit in the low-skilled spousal category (code C47) on the basis of their spouse’s C49 open work permit and employment in a TEER category 4 or 5 occupation.

 Genuine relationship